Winston-Salem, North Carolina: Aviation

-Winston-Salem is served by Piedmont Triad International Airport in Greensboro.
-The airport also serves much of the surrounding Piedmont Triad area, including High Point; the Authority that manages the airport is governed by board members appointed by all three cities as well as both of their counties, Guilford and Forsyth.
+Winston-Salem is served by Piedmont Triad International Airport, which is located in Greensboro.
+The airport also serves much of the surrounding Piedmont Triad area, including High Point, 16 mi east; the authority that manages the airport is governed by board members appointed by all three cities as well as both of their counties, Guilford and Forsyth.

 A smaller airport, known as Smith Reynolds Airport, is located within the city limits, just northeast of downtown.
 It is mainly used for general aviation and charter flights.
 Every year, Smith Reynolds Airport hosts an air show for the general public.
 The Smith Reynolds Airport is home to the Winston-Salem Civil Air Patrol Composite Squadron, also known as NC-082.
 The Civil Air Patrol is a non-profit volunteer organization.

 Rail

 Winston-Salem is one of the larger cities in the South that are not directly served by Amtrak.
-However, an Amtrak Thruway operates three times daily in each direction between Winston-Salem and the Amtrak station in nearby High Point, 16 miles east.
+However, an Amtrak Thruway operates three times daily in each direction between Winston-Salem and the Amtrak station in nearby High Point.
 Buses depart from the Winston-Salem Transportation Center, then stop on the Winston-Salem State University campus before traveling to High Point.
 From the High Point station, riders can board the Crescent, Carolinian or Piedmont line.
 These lines run directly to local North Carolina destinations as well as cities across the Southeast, as far west as New Orleans and as far north as New York City.